mblackonline/mblackonline.github.io/_posts/2025-07-19-Installing Linux Mint.md

 * **Mac users**: You can create a clone with **Disk Utility**.
 Boot into Recovery Mode (`Command + R` at startup), open Disk Utility, and use **"Restore"** to copy your internal drive (Source) to an external drive (Destination).

 *Disclaimer*: This guide was developed with AI assistance and reviewed by the author.
 Provided "as-is" without warranty.
-Mac steps tested on 2012 MacBook Pro; newer models may need additional research.
+Mac steps tested on 2012 MacBook Pro; different models may need additional research.
 You proceed at your own risk.

 ***